-MicroEJ provides predefined kernel API files for the most common libraries provided by a Kernel.
-These files are packaged as MicroEJ modules under the com/microej/kernelapi organisation.
+MicroEJ Corp. provides predefined kernel API files for the most common libraries provided by a Kernel.
+These files are packaged as MicroEJ modules in the Developer Repository under the com/microej/kernelapi organisation.

 The packaged file kernel.api can be extracted from the JAR file and edited in order to keep only desired types, methods and fields.